Amazon may battle Walmart for Flipkart

 Flipkart, which launched in 2007, won backing last year from big names in technology including Tencent and Microsoft.
 Their investments valued the company at more than $11bn.

-Walmart is seeking to take an 80% stake in the firm and had pledged to keep the current management team in place, according to CNBC-TV18.
-The channel said Walmart's offer had the backing of Flipkart's leaders.
+Walmart, which has been in talks with Flipkart since at least 2016, is seeking to take a more than 80% stake in the firm and had pledged to keep the current management team in place, according to CNBC-TV18.
+The channel said Walmart's offer had the backing of Flipkart's founders and many investors.

 The channel said Amazon's offer, while for a smaller share of the firm, was likely "on par" with Walmart's and included a $2bn break-up fee.